saria-lh/3GPP-RAG-chat/README.md

 ## Overview

 The 3GPP-RAG-chat project is a weekend project for processing, and analyzing documents from the ETSI and 3GPP standards.
 I utilized libraries for Retrieval Augmented Generation (RAG)-powered Large Language Models (LLMs) such as Ollama and llama-index.
+This project needs a NVIDIA GPU with at least 12 GB VRAM.

 ## Quick Demo